 Mexico is quickly becoming a leader in manufacturing as many industries choose to nearshore and expand their company into the country.
-Growing industry clusters throughout the country are providing Mexico's labor force with an opportunity to advance numerous skill sets that U.S. manufacturers can take advantage of.
+Growing industry clusters throughout the country are providing Mexico's labor force with an opportunity to advance numerous skill sets that U.S. manufacturers can use to their advantage.
 From producing aircraft wings to assembling cable, the Mexican workforce is one of the most specialized in the world.

 Although China was a metal fabrication hub for a long time, Mexico is becoming a hot-spot for steel manufacturing as more businesses return from overseas markets.
 Companies like Blickman and Hydro Aluminum have decided to set up shop in places such as Sonora to take advantage of the country's logistical ease and the emerging skills of the Mexican labor force, who are becoming experts in metal assembly.
 According to Businessweek, numerous industries require certain types of metal parts and with more than 70 manufacturers in the country, components makers and assemblers are seeing their skills utilized across industries.

 2. Automotive Parts

 Mexico has become the go-to place for the industry for many years.
 According to The Washington Post, Mexico produces vehicle components and automobile models for auto heavyweights like Audi, General Motors and Chrysler.
 Mexico is the 5th automotive parts producer in the world with $85 Billion in revenue annually, according to export.gov.

 Alberto Rabago, a union official, told The Post it is not an accident that many automakers are focusing on part production in the country, as Mexican workers have become specialized in automotive assembly.

 "The Mexican worker is a natural craftsman, and global investors are showing their confidence in Mexican labor," Rabago said.